CLI Reference

 Handbook Organization

-- Clear naming: Use descriptive names like
+- Descriptive names: Use clear names like

-customer-api, notapi1 - Documentation: Include comprehensive docs in the
+customer-api, notapi1 - Documentation: Include comprehensive docs

 Service Authentication